The short answer is, No.

 But if neither of those kinds of documents requires a specified amount of advance notice, there is no overriding legal rule requiring you give a two-week notice before quitting.
 It’s customary to do so.
 Most employers expect it.
 But it’s not legally required.

-So, should you or shouldn’t you give two-weeks’ notice, anyway?
+So, should you or shouldn’t you give two-weeks’ notice in California, anyway?
 In most cases, the benefits of giving such notice outweigh the pitfalls.

 The Benefits of Giving a Two-Weeks’ Notice

-Also, future employers are likely to view the advance notice you gave your departing employer as a positive an indication of your character and of how much respect and regard you give to those who employ you.
+Also, future employers are likely to view the two week notice you gave your departing employer as a positive indication of your character and of how much respect and regard you give to those who employ you.

 The Pitfalls of Giving a Two-Weeks’ Notice